borodache/toxic-comment-detection/README.md

 Using Fine Tuned distilBERT to detect multi label toxic comments (nsfw, hate speech, and bullying).
 The model is here: https://huggingface.co/borodache/distilBERT_toxic_detector_multi_label

-The public telegram group chat is here: https://t.me/distilBERT_toxic_detector
+The public telegram group chat will be available upon request

 Note: